 Low level concerns should be reported in person to the DSL/Headteacher; to embed our culture of openness and transparency.
 To ensure that our school's values and expected behaviours are lived, monitored, and reinforced by all staff.

-If not Headteacher: The DSL deputy will gather as much information as possible and notify the Headteacher.
+Include if not Headteacher: The DSL will gather as much information as possible and notify the Headteacher.

-The Headteacher will decide the outcome of all low-level concerns (in consultation with the Designated Safeguarding Lead if necessary) raised in line with staff code of conduct, disciplinary etc. Consideration will be given to whether there is a pattern of behaviour by the individual; or if there is a wider school culture issue and if policies need to be revised, or if all staff guidance or additional staff training is required.
+The Headteacher will decide the outcome of all low-level concerns (in consultation with the Designated Safeguarding Lead if necessary) raised in line with outline any policies; e.g. low-level concerns, staff code of conduct, disciplinary etc. Consideration will be given to whether there is a pattern of behaviour by the individual; or if there is a wider school culture issue and if policies need to be revised, or if all staff guidance or additional staff training is required.